sg-developer-portal/govtech-apex/_common-questions/1-technical.md

 ## Can I create my API on Apex from a swagger file?

-Yes, you can create an API on Apex from a swagger file.
-In fact, swagger is the recommended format, even though Apex also supports RAML (RESTful API Modelling Language) and WSDL (Web Services Description Language) formats.
+Yes, you can create an API on Apex from a Swagger file.
+In fact, Swagger is the recommended format, even though Apex also supports RAML (RESTful API Modelling Language) and WSDL (Web Services Description Language) formats.

-## How can I leverage on the Cross-Zone Deep-Packet Inspection within Apex?

-The payload cannot be encrypted to leverage on the DPI.

 ---

+## How can I leverage on the Cross-Zone Deep-Packet Inspection (DPI) within Apex?

+The payload cannot be encrypted to leverage on DPI.

+---

-## To use Apex, do i need to host my application in Nectar?
+## To use Apex, do I need to host my application in Nectar?

 Applications need not be hosted on Nectar to leverage on Apex.

 ---

-## Is it possible to store files that can service request on Apex?
+## Is it possible to store files that can serve requests on Apex?

 Apex is not meant for storing files.
-The provider of these files will need to expose it as a web service which can be fronted by Apex.
+The provider of these files will need to expose it as a web service which can then be fronted by Apex.

-## Is there a limit on the number of consumers ?
+## Is there a limit on the number of consumers?

-There is no limit to the number of consumer that can use an API although we recommended to scale the number of Apex Units (AUs) per three application consumers.
+There is no limit to the number of consumers that can use an API although we recommended to scale the number of Apex Units (AUs) up per three application consumers.

 ---